-Have you ever had the feeling (as you slog away in your business) that “other people” seem to have discovered the magical secret to growth?
+Have you ever had the feeling (as you slog away in your business) that “other people” seem to have discovered the magical secret to successful startup growth?

 You work hard every day, you see results in your business, but growth isn’t as great as you’d like.
 Meanwhile, some new kid on the block seems to be enjoying a growth explosion – you’re left wondering, what do they do differently?

-The results of Deloitte’s Global Outsourcing Survey show that more than 50% of companies are now outsourcing anything from IT, to marketing, HR, and administrative tasks.
+The results of Deloitte’s Global Outsourcing Survey show that more than 50% of companies are now outsourcing anything from IT to marketing, HR, and administrative tasks.
 Why the move to outsourcing?
 The study shows that it has evolved to be about much more than saving costs – service providers are viewed as key business enablers and are possibly the secret weapon to sales growth.

-Startups are finding that hiring a virtual assistant brings new efficiencies to their business that were not possible before, giving them the solid basis from which to grow.
+Small business owners and startups are finding that hiring a virtual assistant brings new efficiencies to their business that were not possible before, giving them a solid basis from which to grow.
 It makes good sense – how many tasks do you do yourself which need to be done, but may not be the best use of your own time?
 How many important things get postponed or fall through the cracks because you’re simply not able to do it all?

 Virtual assistants help you to maximize your resources

-Virtual assistants can bring an excellent cost efficiency to your business.
-You’re not paying for their office space and you don’t need to pay out employee benefits as they are independently contracted.
+A dedicated virtual assistant can bring excellent cost efficiency to your business.
+You’re not paying for their office space and you don’t need to pay out employee benefits such as health insurance as they are independently contracted.
 Huge cost savings can be made when you look to offshore virtual assistants who are paid in their local currency.

-If you’re like many startups, it’s the stuff that you just can’t get done which starts to drive you nuts.
-You’re busy, busy, busy, yet you feel like important tasks are falling by the wayside – emails unanswered, your social media neglected, that awesome CRM tool you bought is sitting unused because you just haven’t had the time to learn and set it up properly.
+If you’re like many startups, it’s the stuff that you just can’t get done that starts to drive you nuts.
+As a business owner, you’re busy, busy, busy, yet you feel like important tasks are falling by the wayside – emails unanswered, your social media neglected, that awesome CRM tool you bought is sitting unused because you just haven’t had the time to learn and set it up properly.

-It’s typical in startups for people to be taking care of a few tasks which fall outside of their core role or cannot neatly be fit under the umbrella of any of their full-time roles.
+It’s typical in small businesses for people to be taking care of a few tasks which fall outside of their core role or cannot neatly fit under the umbrella of any of their full-time roles.
 Sometimes this creates issues with focus and managing workload.
 Instead of lending their time to strategizing and business building, startup entrepreneurs often try to catch up on unfinished admin tasks.

 They bring the skills

-Hiring and training internally are huge time-sinks for any business.
-As a startup, you’re often in a “lean and mean” phase – if you’re going to have to spend time on training, that’s time that you’re probably taking away from other crucial activities.
+Hiring and training internally are huge time-sinks for any new business.
+As a startup, you’re often in a “lean and mean” phase – if you’re going to have to spend time on training, that’s time that you’re probably taking away from other crucial activities, such as business development.

 Good virtual assistants can be found who already come with the skills you need to tackle the specific tasks for your business.
 (Hiring and training of virtual assistants are just two of the benefits of The Virtual Hub – check out our process here).

-Just to quickly debunk a common myth – virtual assistants don’t just take care of basic or low-skill tasks.
+Just to quickly debunk a common myth – virtual assistant tasks aren't just basic or low-skill tasks.
 There are plenty out there who are highly skilled and very talented.
-These are problem-solvers, process wizards, and organization experts.Hiring and training internally are huge time-sinks for any business.
-Click To Tweet
+These are problem-solvers, process wizards, organization experts, and some dabble in graphic design or even web development.

 They keep customer service humming

 Are you taking care of your social media presence?
 Who is managing your social media accounts?
 How well does your company respond to potential clients or customers?
 Have you ever lost a customer or had to fix a situation due to slow response time?

-What does it take to be able to scale a startup?
+What does it take to be able to scale a startup and grow your business?
 You need to do something successfully, then prove that the whole thing is repeatable.
 This is where virtual assistants can step in to help.

 Repeatable success needs a clear process.
 Scaling up means that the process can be repeated and expanded.
 For example, how do you go from generating 50 leads to 500?
 To get to this point, you’re going to need very clear processes and documentation to record those processes.

 Virtual assistants can be process masters – they map out, document, and build plans to help the company reach a scalable position and achieve business development and sales growth.